Thatrius/AIAPI/README.md

-This is my (currently) completely untested set of Lua utilities for building and training neural networks with.
+This is my (mostly) tested set of Lua utilities for building and training neural networks with.
 Imma use it to start the robot uprising.<br>
 <br>
 It gots a generate() function to make a blank network<br>
 It also gots a think() function to run the network and get some outputs<br>